clairebvs/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+Team.find(id: 4).owner_id

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+Many to many relationship.
+Students have many teachers.
+Teachers have many students.

+Set up table students, teachers AND join one ?

 6. Define foreign key, primary key, and schema.
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
 8. What are the parts of an HTTP response?